 To cut and peel the butternut squash start by laying the squash on its side.
 Using a good quality knife, carefully cut both ends off of the squash.
 At this point I leave the squash on its side and using a sharp vegetable peeler carefully peel the skin off pulling in the direction away from the body.
 Once the squash is peeled, cut across the squash width-wise making rings.
 Using a large soup spoon scoop out seeds and discard.
 Lay rings flat on cutting board and cut into 3/4 inch squares.

-Does this Butternut Squash Soup need to be thickened?
+Does this Creamy Butternut Tortellini Soup need to be thickened?

 If using close to 7-8 cups of cut butternut squash, 4 cups of chicken broth and sour cream or yogurt, no thickening is necessary.